 Being in Sweden

-Sweden runs beautifully at the level of systems and can be quietly hard at the level of belonging.
+Sweden runs beautifully at the level of systems.
+It can be quietly hard at the level of belonging.
 The country is high-trust, well-organized, and generous with the structures that make life manageable.
-What many foreigners struggle with is the social texture: a reserve that reads as coldness until you understand it, friendship circles that formed in childhood and rarely open to newcomers, and a cultural preference for not imposing that can leave a person feeling perpetually on the outside of a society that is functioning perfectly well without them.
+What many foreigners struggle with is the social texture.
+A reserve that reads as coldness until you understand it.
+Friendship circles that formed in childhood and rarely open to newcomers.
+A cultural habit of not imposing that can leave a person feeling forever on the outside of a society that runs perfectly well without them.

 Two cultural currents shape this.
-Jantelagen, the Law of Jante, is the unwritten code against thinking yourself special or standing out, and it discourages the kind of self-assertion and emotional display that other cultures take for granted.
+Jantelagen, the Law of Jante, is the unwritten code against thinking yourself special or standing out.
+It discourages the kind of self-assertion and emotional display that other cultures take for granted.
 Lagom, the ideal of just the right amount, prizes moderation and restraint.
-Together they produce a culture where strong feeling, ambition, and need are meant to be kept in proportion, and where someone who is genuinely struggling can feel there is no acceptable register in which to say so.
+Together they make a culture where strong feeling, ambition, and need are meant to be kept in proportion.
+Someone who is truly struggling can feel there is no acceptable register in which to say so.

 Add the long, dark winters, which affect mood far more than people expect, and the result is a particular kind of low that many expats here recognize.
 If that texture is part of what brought you here, we can work with it: the loneliness inside a well-run life, the question of whether you belong, the suppression of anything that feels too much.
 If what brings you has nothing to do with Sweden, that is fine too.